Education and Community Partnerships

 Investing in the training, support and development of emerging, young and early careers artists and arts professionals who are the future of our field

 Contributing to the community-wide efforts to improve the quality and scope of arts education in Los Angeles

-Center Theatre Group's Education and Community Partnerships receive generous support from the Dream Fund at UCLA Donor Advised Fund and the Center Theatre Group Affiliates, a volunteer organization dedicated to bringing innovative theatre and creative education to the young people of Los Angeles.
+Education and Community Partnerships receives generous support from the Dream Fund at UCLA Donor Advised Fund, Laura & James Rosenwald & Orinocco Foundation, Eva & Marc Stern, the Artists & Educators Forum, Center Theatre Group Corporate Circle and the Center Theatre Group Affiliates, a volunteer organization dedicated to bringing innovative theatre and creative education to the young people of Los Angeles.

 Main image: (Left) Students at a performance of Spring Awakening.
 Photo by Ryan Miller/Capture Imaging.
 (Center) Emerging artists working at the Kirk Douglas Theatre.
 Photo by Center Theatre Group.
 (Right) Educators at a Target Young Audiences Program conference.
 Photo by Center Theatre Group.